 It's easy to take the train to Amsterdam from many major destinations across Europe.
-Travel direct from London to Amsterdam in just 4h 2m on a high-speed Eurostar service, or why not jump on an equally high-speed Thalys train, and whizz from Paris to Amsterdam in just 3h 12m.
+Travel direct wiht Eurostar from London to Amsterdam in just 4h 2m or from Paris to Amsterdam in just 3h 12m.
 Brussels to Amsterdam is also another well-connected route, taking just 1h 45m.

 You can find out more about travelling around the Netherlands by train in our trains in the Netherlands guide.